Seqi/skyranger-site/template/info.md

 >[Struct Length] [Tab] [Prefixed String (Struct Name)] [Random Integer (usually 0)]

 ## 'Random Integer'
 Before each value in the 'Name/Type/Value', a random 32 bit unsigned integer appears.
-This value seems to be related to the size of the data, but the exact relation is not known to me.
-How this int is retrieved is based on the propety.
+This value relates to the number of bytes the property takes up.
+For example, an IntProperty, a 32 bit unsigned integer always, takes 4 bytes.
+A length prefixed string takes up the string length (1 byte per character), plus 4 for the length prefix (a 32 bit unsigned integer).
+NameProperty has the value 8 as it is the same as string, but is followed by a 4 byte zero pad.

 ### ArrayProperty
-4
+>4

 ### StrProperty
 >[String Length] + 4